pssolanki111/polygon/docs/Async-Streaming.rst

 .. code-block:: python

-  # assuming we already client subscribed to streams
+  # assuming we already have a client subscribed to streams
   await stream_client.handle_messages(reconnect=True)

 That's it.
 This should be enough for most users.
 For those who need more control over the behavior here; this is how the method definition looks like: